 Treat yourself occasionally and enjoy life.
 Do not deprive yourself.

 Over time, many people’s spending increases.
 Earn more.
 Spend more.
-This is called life style inflation.
-Have you fallen victim of life style inflation?
+This is called lifestyle inflation.
+Have you fallen victim to lifestyle inflation?

 3. Keep your housing expense minimal